Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Layout Practicality 4.5 Easy to place; not overly deep

-Cleaning 4.3 Moderate practicality depending on leg clearance
+Cleaning 4.3 Moderate practicality

-Value 4.2 Strong ergonomics, premium price point
+Value 4.2 Strong ergonomics in a premium tier

 Overall Score 4.4 Best for posture-forward seating